JoanChirinos/JoansStuff/README.md

 Note that dict.txt could be updated with a new dictionary in the form "word1\nword2\nword3\n..."

+## FizzBuzz
+A FizzBuzz engine that is easily expandable to check for more remainders.
+See the code for instructions and explanations

 ## TestChoices
 A Java program that  tests whether one should pick random answers or stick with one answer while guessing on a test